 To be eligible for an Artists in Schools grant, schools must:

-- Be a public, charter, or nonprofit private school located in Wake County
+- operate as a public, charter, or nonprofit private school located in Wake County

 - appoint a Cultural Arts Representative

 - participate in mandatory training and Artists in Schools Expo (formerly known as the Booking Fair)